chris-prener/Presentations/README.md

 # Presentations

-These are resources related to a Sociology graduate seminar on presentations that I have given for the last two years at SLU.
+These are resources related to a Sociology graduate seminar on presentations that I have given for the last three years at SLU.

 ### Repository Contents
 This repository contains files for: